 It is not just about which songs win Billboard awards, have more streams, or are the most likable pop songs.
 Rather the brackets help students be exposed to a variety of speakers of Spanish from all over the world to expand their cultural awareness.
 In particular, the Hispanic Heritage Bracket makes sure that all 22 Spanish-speaking places are represented.

 What if I teach young students or at a more conservative school?

 You are in luck since for the past 5 years I have not only created the original high school brackets, but also a new 2024 young Spanish March class bracket.
 The younger music bracket has options of full 16 songs or a 1/2 8 song bracket for classes that do not meet as often.
 Also, the bracket contains songs that are a mix of current hits and older classics.

 These are all authentic songs, not songs created to teach students Spanish.
 The young version usually has a few songs in Spanish from current animated films.
 (For example, the 2023 version included songs from Puss in Boots & Vivo, and the 2022 young bracket includes Encanto & Raya).
 But the majority of the songs are actual, authentic music videos from artists like Tierra Adentro, Renata Flores, Alex Cuba, and more.
 Everything is in 100% editable Google resources, so you can switch out anything you would like.

 This is the only appropriate March music bracket that I have seen.
-I now have four march versions as well as a young Hispanic Heritage Music Bracket & New 2023 Young HHM 1 song from each country bracket.
+I now have four March versions as well as a young Hispanic Heritage Music Bracket & New 2023 Young HHM 1 song from each country bracket.
 If you want options & know you want to use these for years to come, I have a Young music bracket bundle.